Ojas-xd/Attendance-Management-System-using-Face-Recognition-P2-/README.md

 #Project Structure
 After run you need to give your face data to system so enter your ID and name in box than click on Take Images button.
-It will collect 200 images of your faces, it save a images in TrainingImage folder After that we need to train a model(for train a model click on Train Image button.
+It will collect 200 images of your faces, it save a images in TrainingImage folder Also ceate a folder for TrainingImage in your system or directory After that we need to train a model(for train a model click on Train Image button.
 It will take 5-10 minutes for training(for 10 person data).
 After training click on Automatic Attendance ,it can fill attendance by your face using our trained model (model will save in TrainingImageLabel )